Krevace/ow-voice-mod/README.md

 # Outer Wilds Voice Acting Mod

-This mod will eventually add voice acting to all Outer Wilds characters!
+This mod will soon add voice acting to all Outer Wilds characters!
 Hearthians, Nomai, the Prisoner, and even you.
-THIS IS A VERY EARLY VERSION!
-Currently, there are only some demo voice lines for Slate (which are in no way final) that show how the mod works.
-All voice acting will be gathered by the community.
-If you want to contribute to the project, come join us on Discord: https://discord.gg/daHHqkKChm.
+THE MOD'S ALMOST FINISHED!
+Slate, Mica, and Tuff are all fully voiced as a taste of what's to come.
+However, the current voiceovers are not the final product.
+All voice acting has been gathered by the community.
+If you want to help vote for the winning VAs for each character, come join us on Discord: https://discord.gg/daHHqkKChm.